-- 1. Form MA(BS)3(IV) should be completed on a quarterly basis by each authorized institution incorporated in Hong Kong which is not exempted by the Monetary Authority (MA) from the calculation of market risk.
-The MA will not grant any exemption to an institution using the internal ratings-based approach (IRB approach) to calculate its credit risk, no matter whether it meets the de minimis exemption criteria. - 2.
-A reporting institution which is exempted by the MA from the calculation of market risk should complete this Form once in a year for the position at the last calendar day of December for the annual assessment of its exemption status.
-However, the risk-weighted amount for market risk reported in this Form by an exempted institution will be for information only, and will be automatically excluded from the calculation of its capital adequacy ratios in Part I of the Return.
-An exempted institution should continue to calculate the credit risk for its relevant market risk positions and complete Form MA(BS)3(IIIa), MA(BS)3(IIIb), MA(BS)3(IIId), MA(BS)3(IIIe) or MA(BS)3(IIIf) of the Return, whichever is applicable, in the same manner as the credit risk for those positions is calculated and reported at other quarter-ends.
+- 1. This set of completion instructions apply to: - (a) reporting institutions approved by the MA to adopt the SSTM approach to calculate the market risk capital charge; and - (b) reporting institutions which are exempted by the MA from the calculation of market risk and are required to complete Divisions G to K of Form MA(BS)3A(I) once per year for the position at the last calendar day of December for the annual assessment of its exemption status. - 2.
+The market risk capital charge reported in this Form by an exempted institution will be for information only and will be automatically excluded from the calculation of its capital adequacy ratios.
+An exempted institution should continue to calculate the credit risk for its relevant market risk positions and complete the relevant sections in Part III of the Return of Capital Adequacy Ratio, whichever is applicable, in the same manner as the credit risk for those positions is calculated and reported at other quarterends.
 A newly authorized institution is required to report its market risk positions for the first four consecutive calendar quarters before the MA can make the first assessment on whether the institution qualifies for the exemption status. - 3.
-This Form and its completion instructions should be read in conjunction with the Banking (Capital) Rules and the relevant supervisory guidelines relating to the market risk capital framework.
+Reporting institutions should read the completion instructions in conjunction with the Banking (Capital) Rules ("Rules") and relevant supervisory policies and guidance related to the market risk capital framework.
 The reporting institution should refer to section 2 and Part 8 of the Rules for the definition of the terms in bold and italics used in this Form and its completion instructions.